 Add your own project for the chance to be featured in Editor's Picks.

-A reclaimed hickory wood facade punctured by windows overlooking the National Forest Service land
+The reclaimed hickory facade of the Micro Cabin by BC-OA is punctured by windows that overlook National Forest Service land.

 A sunken living room with a custom seating area which converts to a full size daybed.
 The entire interior is wrapped in fir-veneer plywood for floors, walls and ceiling.

 A micro kitchen tucked in under the open stair, with operable cabinets functioning as stair treads.